IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 By bringing together embeddings, a persistent vector store, and a hybrid search engine, **z-vector-search** provides the retrieval core for a complete **Retrieval-Augmented Generation (RAG) workflow that works directly on z/OS**.

-For the air-gapped environments common in finance and healthcare, this isn’t just a nice-to-have, it’s a hard requirement.
-It means you can build assistants and retrieval-driven tools that understand your specific system configuration and historical data without a single byte leaving your secure LPAR.
+For the air-gapped environments common in finance and healthcare, it means you can build assistants and retrieval-driven tools that understand your specific system configuration and historical data without a single byte leaving your secure LPAR.

 Here is the general pipeline that `z-vector-search` implements, whether the caller is `z-query`, `z-console`, or your own embedded application: